JocelynDelalande/ansible-roles/README.md

 Oh, and they all are using Debian systems.

-They are licensing under the [WTFPL](http://www.wtfpl.net/txt/copying/)
+They are licensed under the [WTFPL](http://www.wtfpl.net/txt/copying/), except when another is mentioned inside a role folder (these are external roles I reuse).

 Layout
 ------